JannieI/canvas-workstation-V3/src/app/roadmap.md

     - go through Liz doc on Driv (GDG) on design principles and review all forms
     - consider hard max limits: cannot read more than 10000 rows from Excel, etc ?
     - make it easier to see where to input data: maybe gray background ...
 Is this really necesary?
 Make baie certain as this is baie work ...
+    - look at Windi.com, Wahoo ? to see how to make it easy

     System:
     ------